-3.5 Validation of the 2D and 3D Slope Stability Analysis Results
+3.5.
+Validation of the 2D and 3D Slope Stability Analysis Results

-Table 1 demonstrates that the results of the 2D and 3D slope analysis of homogeneous soil with no water table and earthquake loading, developed with Slope/W software and Scoops3D computer code, match the published results.
-This exercise determines the validity and precision of the Slope/W and Scoops3D computer programs.
+Table 1 demonstrates that the results of the 2D and 3D slope analysis of homogeneous soil with no water table and loading, developed earthquake with Slope/W software and Scoops 3D computer code, match the published results.
+This exercise determines the validity and precision of the Slope/W and Scoops 3D computer programs.
 When performing 3D slope analysis, the longitudinal extent of the 3D domain must be fixed correctly in 3D.
-It is typically accomplished through trial and error by ensuring that the 3D FS value does not change after modifying the Slope's longitudinal dimension.
-For a given height of the slope H, and the length of the slope H in the longitudinal direction, previous research (Deng et al., 2015; Xie et al., 2006) demonstrates that the predicted 3D FS becomes constant when H0.
-In all instances of 3D slope stability problems, it is a requirement that the width of the third dimension H1 be set to a minimum of four times the height H1 of the Slope.
+It is typically accomplished through trial and error by ensuring that the 3D FS value does not change after modifying the slope's longitudinal dimension.